himanshuh4cker/burp-suite-labs/INSTRUCTOR_GUIDE.md

 8. Let the analyzer collect at least 150-200 tokens.
 The predictability graph will show extremely low entropy.
 9. Locate the flag in the response body of the `/sequencer/generate` API call.

-### 🗣️ YouTube Script (What to Say)
-> *"If session cookies are predictable, an attacker can guess a active session ID and hijack accounts.
-Burp Sequencer runs mathematical tests on token collections to evaluate their randomness.
-Here, the server issues linear tokens: SESSION-1001, 1002, etc. Sequencer immediately detects this zero-entropy sequence, proving the session configuration is vulnerable."*

-### ⚠️ Common Student Pitfalls
-* Testing the HTTP response length instead of the cookie header string.
-* Terminating the live capture before it collects enough tokens to compute initial statistical trends.

 ### 💡 Concepts Taught
 * Cryptographic randomness (entropy)